PhaethonPsychis/gagabank/MetaverseCities.md

 Citizens interact with digital organizations through their avatar representations that live in the metaverse<br><br>

 #### What is the purpose of the CyberUrban City?
-To lift millions of people out of poverty, create equitable economic growth, new kinds of cooperation, and participatory governance systems
+The purpose of the CyberUrban City is to lift millions of people out of poverty, create equitable economic growth, and develop new forms of cooperation and participatory governance.

 # 👫 Joint development  👫👫👫👫
 The CyberUrban metaverse offer a better vision for how societies should develop cities.
 Building that vision is a task too large and too important for any organization to tackle on its own.